USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 Insider-threat data-exfiltration triage#

-A common scenario: you suspect an employee copied data to a USB drive before resigning.
-The Amcache device list gives you a chronological view of every storage device the host has seen, typically over many months.
+You suspect an employee copied data to a USB drive before resigning.
+The Amcache device list gives a chronological view of every storage device the host has seen, typically over many months.

 Pattern: